php-fig/fig-standards/bylaws/004-psr-workflow.md

 **Contributor:** Anyone who has contributed significantly to the PSR.
 That may include sending in a pull request during the Pre-Draft or Draft stages, offered significant and meaningful reviews, former Editors, etc.
 In case of dispute, the Editor and Coordinator are responsible for determining whether a particular individual qualifies as a Contributor.
-The significance is at the discression of the Editor(s) and Sponsors.
-If somebody feels their contributions are going without attribution they should contact the Editor(s), or a Sponsor, and failing that as a last resort post a thread on the Mailing List saying so.
+The significance is at the discretion of the Editor(s) and Sponsors.
+If somebody feels their contributions are being performed without attribution they should contact the Editor(s), or a Sponsor, and failing that as a last resort post a thread on the Mailing List saying so.

 ## 2. Stages